statsby/DocuSchema/CONTRIBUTION.md

 2. **Testing:**
    - While we currently lack extensive tests for these additional LLMs, your contributions to add tests (or even manual testing using your API keys) would be extremely valuable.
    - Use monkeypatching to simulate API responses where possible to keep tests fast and reliable.
+Additional Note:
+Contributors can also help test the application by installing Ollama locally and pulling local LLM models such as llama2 or llama3.

 3. **Documentation:**
    - Update both this CONTRIBUTING file and the README with any new configuration or usage instructions required for the additional LLM support.